Skip to Content Top

 What Does Mold Remediation Involve?

-• Assessment and inspection.
+• Assessment & Inspection.
 Our trained professionals will inspect areas suspected of mold growth, often using moisture meters or infrared cameras to detect hidden dampness.
-We may also conduct testing to identify the types of mold present, determining the potential health risks and necessary remediation strategies.
+We may also conduct testing to identify the types of mold present, determine the potential health risks, and identify necessary remediation strategies.

 • Containment.
 Our team will generally seal off the affected areas using plastic sheeting and create negative air pressure by using air scrubbers equipped with HEPA filters.
 This approach helps to contain airborne spores and protect unaffected parts of the building.